 - To use backup codes, 2-Step Verification must be on.

-Create & view a set of backup codes
+Create & find a set of backup codes

 - Go to your Google Account.

 - Under "Signing in to Google," click 2-Step Verification.
-You might need to sign in.
+You may need to sign in.

 - Under "Backup codes," click Continue .